Nafiz43/VLMs-for-Mammograms/readme.md

-# Procedural Case Log Project
+# VLMs-for-Mammograms Project

-This README provides instructions for setting up and running the Proccedural Case Log roject.
+This README provides instructions for setting up and running the VLMs-for-Mammograms project.

 ## Table of Contents
 1. [System Requirements](#system-requirements)